RWS/studio-api-docs/apiconcepts/translationmemory/doing_translation_memory_lookups.md

 ```
 ***

-First, a new filter object is created.
-This is done by calling a separate helper function called ```GetFilter```, which we will implement in the next step, and which defines the actual filter expression (i.e. the filter criterion).
-You then provide the filter name as string (which can be any descriptive name) and the penalty value to apply.
-Then the filter is added to the settings object using the **AddFilter** method.
+First, create a new filter object by calling a helper method named `GetFilter()`, which defines the filter expression.
+Then provide a descriptive filter name and the penalty value.
+Finally, add the filter to the settings object by using the **AddFilter** method.

-Now you add the helper function that returns the **FilterExpression** object.
-As mentioned above, you would like to focus on TUs where the *Customer* field is equal to the value *Microsoft*.
-Note that in this example, *Customer* is a picklist field that allows multiple values.
-The following sample code shows you how to set the field name and value and how to build a filter criterion:
+Next, add the helper method that returns the **FilterExpression** object.
+In this example, the search should focus on TUs where the *Customer* field equals *Microsoft*.
+Because *Customer* is a picklist field that allows multiple values, the following sample code shows how to set the field name and value and build the filter criterion:

 # [C#](#tab/tabid-5)
 ```cs